 NPR's next news chief built an international career at CNN

-NPR is poised to name a new news chief at a moment of uncertainty for the network, when it must adjust to the end of federal funding for public media on Sept.
+NPR has named a new news chief at a moment of uncertainty for the network, when it must adjust to the end of federal funding for public media on Sept.
 30 — a move brought on by the Trump administration and Republican allies in Congress.

 "I had a lot of respect from beforehand, but these are really the best journalists in the country, if not the world," Evans says in an interview.
 He says CEO Katherine Maher had charged him with maintaining the network's core journalistic mission and making sure "that won't be lost in the mix of just dealing with all the other maelstrom that's coming at us."